-Fenway Park With Kids – Three Things To Know
+Fenway Park With Kids – 3 Things To Know

 Posted by Kurt Smith

 Visiting Fenway Park with kids is light years better today than it once was before the congestion reduction, but it’s still a challenge.
-So Ballpark E-Guides, looking out for every demographic, has three tips for parents:
+So Ballpark E-Guides, looking out for every demographic, has some tips for parents.
+(If you want to find the best deal on Red Sox tickets, check this out!)

 Fenway Park With Kids, Tip #1) Get a FREE Ticket From Kid Nation.
 Yes, unbelievable as it may seem, the Red Sox offer a free ticket with membership in the free edition of Red Sox Kid Nation.
 The paid membership is even better…it includes a backpack, a jersey and chances to get other stuff.
 Well worth the price.